seena7468/PA-2---Required-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 ### Data:
+Dataset from Kaggle.
+The original dataset contained information on 3 million used cars.
+The provided dataset contains information on 426K cars to ensure the speed of processing.
 The data is in a structured, tabular format.
 The dataset contains 426,880 individual records (rows), each representing a used car listing.
 There are 18 attributes (columns) for each record.

 #### Identities of the Fields